nabil-boag/angular-multimocks/README.md

     },

 Once the task is run, `build/scenarios.js` will be generated containing all your mock data.
-Simply include that in your app:
+Include that in your app:

     <script src="build/scenarios.js"></script>